 “It is very important indeed to realize that risks are generally low and that the level of care in these kinds of Western countries is high,” Dr. Steegers told Reuters Health.

+Experts believe that physicians with less experience are more likely to work night shifts at hospitals and are much more likely to make medical mistakes that lead to birth injuries.
 Fatigue and exhaustion may also play into the complications.
-During night hours, medical staff are often not at their best, leading to careless mistakes and negligence.
-Even frequent naps don’t seem to help night-shift physicians and other staff members, as experts state that it takes at least a half an hour upon waking up to get the brain to back to full-function mode again.
+During nighttime hours, medical staff are not at their best.
+This can lead to careless mistakes and negligence.
+Even frequent naps don’t seem to help night-shift physicians and other staff members.
+Experts note that it takes at least a half an hour upon waking up to get the brain to to full-function mode.